-Whether you’re a first-time traveller or a constant wanderer, there are 9 main areas to choose from.
+Whether you’re a first-time traveller or a constant wanderer, there are 9 main neighbourhoods to choose from.
 You have Shinjuku, Shibuya, Roppongi, Ginza, Tokyo Station, Asakusa, Ueno, Odaiba, and Tokyo Disney Resort.

-Important Tips before Finding a Place to Stay in Tokyo
+6 Important Tips for Choosing Where To Stay in Tokyo

 Another great option is to stay near Tokyo Metro Station, which also offers smooth entry to well-known Tokyo attractions.